mmckechney/semantic_kernel_askq/README.md

 - Storage account with two blob containers (`raw` for uploaded documents and `extracted` for processed output)
 - Application Insights instance
-- Function app with 4 functions with system assigned managed identity
+- Function app with 3 functions with system assigned managed identity
   - Role assigment for the function identity to access blob storage and call Azure OpenAI
 - Azure Cognitive Services account with system assigned managed identity
   - Role assigment for Cognitive Services identity for read access to `raw` container and write access to `extracted` container
-- Azure Cogitive Search account (optional with `-useCognitiveSeach` parameter)
+- Azure Cogitive Search account
+- *In addition, it will configure, compile and start the demo console app.*

-### Running Samples
+### Running Samples via Azure Functions

-If you have deployed the solution with the `-useCognitiveSeach` parameter, the `BlobTriggerProcessFile` will not only process the document and put the results into the `extracted` blob container, it will also put those results into the [Azure Cognitive Search](https://azure.microsoft.com/en-us/services/search/) index.
-Then, when using the `HttpTriggerSemanticKernelAskQuestion` method, it will use the Semantic Kernel AzureCognitiveSearchMemoryStore to search to search for documents and ask questions.\
-If you do not deploy the solution with the `-useCognitiveSeach` parameter, the `HttpTriggerSemanticKernelAskQuestion` will use a combination of the `extracted` blob container and Semantic Kernel VolatileMemoryStore to search for documents and ask questions.

-We will have the following functions in our Function App:

-1. Upload a document using the `HttpTriggerUploadFile` REST API. \
+1. Upload a document using the `HttpTriggerUploadFile` REST API.
-For this example, download and use [US Declaration of Independence as a PDF file](https://uscode.house.gov/download/annualhistoricalarchives/pdf/OrganicLaws2006/decind.pdf) \
+For this example, download and use [US Declaration of Independence as a PDF file](https://uscode.house.gov/download/annualhistoricalarchives/pdf/OrganicLaws2006/decind.pdf)
-Once the file us uploaded, the `BlobTriggerProcessFile` will automatically trigger, process it with Document Intelligence and create a new folder called `decind` in the `extracted` blob container and save 3 JSON files.
+2. Once the file i uploaded, the `BlobTriggerProcessFile` will automatically trigger, process it with Document Intelligence and create a new folder called `decind` in the `extracted` blob container and save 3 JSON files.

-2. Ask questions using the `HttpTriggerSemanticKernelAskQuestion` and/or `HttpTriggerOpenAiSdkAskQuestion` function - this uses semantic config to only load max of 2 pages to reduce tokens provided to Azure OpenAI.
+3. Ask questions using the `HttpTriggerSemanticKernelAskQuestion` function - this uses semantic config to only load max of 2 pages to reduce tokens provided to Azure OpenAI.

    Question: